 James Mungo-Grand Worthy Patron- NC Grand Chapter Order of the Eastern Star

 During the time when we first moved into our newly attained building, money was tight H.P.P.
-Romeo Alexander was our Treasure, and it was times that we didn't have the funds to pay bills, Noble Alexander would paid money out of his pocket in order to keep out creditors off out backs.
+Romeo Alexander was our Treasure, and there were times that we didn't have the funds to pay bills, Noble Alexander would paid money out of his pocket in order to keep our creditors off our backs.

 In 1990 Ms. Michelle Dolphus, a student at the Manhattan School of Music in New York City represented Rameses in the Desert's William C. Parker / Scholarship Pageant at Gala Day.